Patrick Kluivert: Early life

 Kluivert was born on 1 July 1976 in Amsterdam, Netherlands.
-His father, a professional football player, was born in Suriname and his mother in Curaçao.
+His father, Kenneth Kluivert, was a professional football player from Suriname, and his mother was born in Curaçao.
 Kluivert learned to play football on the street.
 After a year at football club Schellingwoude, he joined the Ajax Youth Academy at the age of seven.

 He played several different positions as a youth, including defender.
 He was strong in technique, football intelligence, and speed, but was considered too impulsive.
 Kluivert played for the Dutch national teams under-15, under-16 and under-17.

 Club career

 Ajax

 Kluivert was part of Ajax's Golden Generation of the 1990s.
 He made his debut in the senior team of Ajax on 21 August 1994 at the age of 18 in the Dutch Supercup win against the old arch rival Feyenoord, in which he scored his first goal.
 He went on to top score for Ajax in the 1994–95 Eredivisie with 18 goals in 25 appearances, as Louis van Gaal's team won the Dutch championship without losing a match.

-The 1994–95 season also saw Kluivert make his mark – along with a host of youngsters from the Ajax youth academy, including Edgar Davids, Clarence Seedorf, and Edwin van der Sar – on the European stage with a triumph in the UEFA Champions League.
-Kluivert came off the bench to score an 85th-minute winner in the 1995 Champions League Final against A.C.
-Milan in Vienna, Austria.
-The youngest player to score in a final of the main event of the European continent, when he was only 18 years, 10 months and 23 days.
+The 1994–95 season also saw Kluivert make his mark – along with a host of youngsters from the Ajax youth academy, including Edgar Davids, Clarence Seedorf and Edwin van der Sar – on the European stage with a triumph in the UEFA Champions League.
+Kluivert came off the bench to score an 85th-minute winner in the 1995 Champions League Final against AC Milan in Vienna, Austria.
+He was the youngest player to score in a Champions League final, being only 18 years, 10 months and 23 days.

-He again top-scored for Ajax in 1995–96 with 15 goals in 28 appearances as the club won five trophies, including the Eredivisie title.
-He scored the winning goal in extra time of the season opening Dutch Supercup against Feyenoord and also scored the team's away goal in the 5–1 aggregate win over Real Zaragoza in the 1995 UEFA Super Cup.
+He was again the top scorer for Ajax in 1995–96, with 15 goals in 28 appearances, as the club won five trophies, including the Eredivisie.
+He scored the winning goal in extra time of the season opening Dutch Supercup against Feyenoord, and also scored the team's away goal in the 5–1 aggregate win over Real Zaragoza in the 1995 UEFA Super Cup.

 On 28 November 1995, Kluivert was the only Ajax player to miss his kick in the 4–3 penalty shootout win over Grêmio in Tokyo that saw de Godenzonen win the Intercontinental Cup.
 Kluivert was also in excellent form during Ajax's defence of their Champions League trophy, scoring in away wins at Real Madrid and Borussia Dortmund, but a knee injury prevented him from participating for the full 90 minutes in the team's loss to Juventus in the 1996 UEFA Champions League Final.

-At the end of an injury hit 1996–97 season in which he made only 17 league appearances, Kluivert joined AC Milan on a Bosman transfer after rejecting Ajax's offer of a new contract.
-He ended his spell at the Amsterdam club with 39 goals from 70 Eredivisie matches.
+At the end of an injury hit 1996–97 season, in which he made only 17 league appearances, Kluivert joined AC Milan on a Bosman transfer, after rejecting Ajax's offer of a new contract.
+He ended his spell in Amsterdam with 39 goals in 70 Eredivisie matches.